 Hence, understanding how Medicare works and how each type of plan works will help you in deciding which plan is right for you.

 Filter and compare suitable plans to save time and headaches among the many available carriers and options.

-There are four main types of Medicare plans available in California for seniors, including below:
+There are four main types of Medicare plans available.

 Original Medicare is the traditional fee-for-service Medicare plan that includes hospital insurance (Part A) and medical insurance (Part B).

 Part A of Medicare covers a range of hospital services: inpatient hospital care, limited home healthcare visits, short-term skilled nursing facility stays, and hospice care.

 Medicare’s Part B covers general medical services, including preventive, diagnostic, and treatment services for various health conditions.
 It also covers emergency room visits and costs associated with emergency medical transportation.

 Insurance companies offering Medicare Advantage (Part C) plans cover hospital insurance (Part A) and medical insurance (Part B).
 They may also provide prescription drug coverage (Part D) and extra services such as vision, dental, and hearing.

 Medicare beneficiaries with Original Medicare or a Medicare Supplement plan (Medigap) can also purchase a stand-alone prescription drug plan.
 Many Medicare Advantage plans have Medicare part D (prescription drug coverage) built into the plan for ease.

 Medigap (Medicare Supplement) policies are health insurance policies offered by private insurance carriers.
 A monthly premium covers gaps in Original Medicare based on age, health, and not covered medical expenses.
 The monthly premium amount covers deductibles, copayments, and coinsurance.